Mostapha-El-Kaddaoui/Mostapha-El-Kaddaoui/README.md

 # 💫 About Me:
 I am Mostafa El Kaddaoui, a full-stack developer and engineering student in the GLSID program at ENSET Mohammedia.
-With five years of experience, I have worked on diverse projects in web and mobile development, artificial intelligence, and security.
+With six years of experience, I have worked on diverse projects in web and mobile development, artificial intelligence, and security.
 I am the founder of Face-Geometry-Calculs, a library for facial movement detection, Almora9ib, an AI-powered academic monitoring solution, E9raa, a voice-controlled accessibility tool, and ChatN7, a chatbot utilizing Retrieval-Augmented Generation, among others.
 Passionate about innovation, I continuously explore new technologies to build efficient and impactful solutions.

 ## 🌐 Socials: